andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 < (String -> Maybe (List Token), (List Token -> Maybe Tree, (Tree -> Maybe Sema, Sema -> Maybe String)))
 ```

-And that is precisely what we expected, now every stage runs in a `Maybe` monad, and we could replace this monad by anything else and obtain all sorts of effects.
+Now every stage runs in a `Maybe` monad, and we could replace this monad by anything else and obtain all sorts of effects.
-Now remains to run a pipeline with effects using our effectful implementation.
-The type looks like `Run` but we make use of _kleisli_ composition instead of function composition.
+It remains to run a pipeline with effects using our effectful implementation.
+We implement a function just like `Run` but we make use of _kleisli_ composition instead of function composition.

 ```idris
   RunM : (mon : Monad m) => (p : Pipeline (2 + n)) -> ImplM p -> Vect.head p -> m (Vect.last p)